Introduction

 • The process deallocates the memory from userland

-• Due to a bug, the kernel does not remove the mapping from the page tables
+• Due to a physical use-after-free bug, the kernel does not remove the mapping from the page tables but ‘removes’ the mapping at the VM layer (which has the job of tracking allocations made by a process)

-• However, the kernel believes the corresponding physical pages are free to use (it adds the addresses of the pages to a global “free pages list”)
+• As a result, the kernel’s VM layer believes the corresponding physical pages are free to use (and it adds the addresses of the pages to a global free page list)

 What does this give us, as the attacker?
 Assuming the kernel decides to reallocate N of the freed pages as kernel memory, we now have the ability to read and write to N pages of random kernel memory from userspace.
 This is an extremely powerful primitive, because if an important kernel object is allocated on one of the pages we can still access, we can overwrite values and manipulate it to our liking.